Believe it or not… a TON of information is lost during long school breaks…

 Knowing the basics will help you work proactively with your local school system to get the best education for your child.

 An extended school year is just like it sounds – educational services extend beyond the average school year.
 It is written into law in a section of IDEA.

 IDEA is federal legislation that mandates all children with disabilities have access to Free and Appropriate Public Education (FAPE).

 Types of Special Education Services Under FAPE include, but are not limited to;

 - Specialized Equipment

 - Modification Of The Learning Environment

 - Guided Assistance Throughout The Day

-Special education services are designed to support a child’s individual needs pertaining to their social and academic function during a typical school day.
+Special education services are designed to support a child’s individual needs of their social and academic function during a typical school day.

-An extended school year allows a child to maintain the same educational standards as when school is in session, which helps them to progress past certain obstacles and prevents them from having to re-learn the information once school starts again.
+An extended school year allows a child to maintain the same educational standards as when school is in session.
+This helps the child progress past certain obstacles and prevents them from relearning the information once school starts again.